Support

 Ultra settings (global and per-effect)

-Several FX blocks also have their own Quality → Ultra (depth of field, bloom, anamorphic bloom, lens flare).
+Several Camera effect blocks also have their own Quality → Ultra (depth of field, bloom, anamorphic bloom, lens flare).
 Stacking Render Quality Ultra with multiple per-effect Ultra modes is the fastest way to tank frame rate — fine for a hero frame, rough for live orbiting on a weak GPU.

 -